mithrams07/Ansible-Classic-load-balancer-Dynamic-inventory-Terraform/README.md

   value = data.aws_instances.asg.public_ips
 }
 ```
-That means the output will be the Public IP addresses of ec2 instances.
+That means the output will be the Public IP addresses of 2 ec2 instances.

 provider.tf and variable.tf files are attached.

 Now lets have a look into ansible-playbook and understand how can we update website contents without server recreation.
 Please note that we are able to apply this method only because the the content is updated using userdata.
+I have combined 2 plays in this playbook.

 ### Ansible-playbook